Understanding article visibility, status and draft

 Articles have several attributes.
 This article will explain how some of these attributes affect whether your article will be visible in your site or not.

-When you first create an article it is marked as "hidden."
-Hidden articles can be accessed in the admin area, but not in your public site.
-An article that is hidden does not have a public url that can be shared with your customers or employees.
+When you first create an article it is marked as unpublished.
+Unpublished articles can be accessed in the admin area, but are not visible in your public site.
+An article that is unpublished does not have a public url that can be shared with your customers or employees.

-Once you mark an article as visible it will show up in your public site (unless it is part of a hidden chapter or manual).
+Once you publish an article it will show up in your public site (unless it is part of a unpublished chapter or manual).

 Articles can have the following statuses: